 Reticulated Foam Sheet

-Polyurethane foam sheets, including Reticulated Polyurethane, are part of Advanced Seals & Gaskets Ltd's extensive material range.
-Reticulated Polyurethane is known by various names in the industry, such as Retic foam, Reticulated PU, open-cell PU, 'Filter foam,' or Skeletal Foam.
-It features an open cellular structure and is available in PPI (pores per inch) ranging from 10ppi to 100ppi.
-Notably, Reticulated Foams have a distinct net or mesh-like appearance, especially in the 10ppi to 30ppi range, where the holes are larger.
+Polyurethane foam sheets, including Reticulated Polyurethane, are part of Advanced Seals & Gaskets Ltd’s (ASG) extensive material range.
+Reticulated Polyurethane, also known as Retic Foam, Reticulated PU, open-cell PU, Filter Foam, or Skeletal Foam, features an open-cell structure and is available in PPI (pores per inch) ranging from 10ppi to 100ppi.
+Lower PPI foams (10–30 ppi) have larger holes and a distinctive net-like appearance, making them ideal for airflow and filtration purposes.

 What are Reticulated Polyurethane Foam Sheets?